Photobiomedical-Instrumentation-Group/pyCRT/docs/source/usage.rst

 ===========================

 Calculating the pCRT from the live feed of a video camera (such as a webcam) is also simple.
-Use :py:meth:`RCRT.fromCaptureDevice`:
+Use :py:meth:`PCRT.fromCaptureDevice`:

 .. sourcecode:: python